auth0/docs/articles/tutorials/data-scenarios/index.md

 ### Example of user metadata

-In the case of our music app, we should consider that the user would want to change their `“display name”`, which is displayed to other users of the app and to the user when they are welcomed to the app upon authentication.
+In the case of our music app, we should consider that the user would want to change their `displayName`, which is displayed to other users of the app and to the user when they are welcomed to the app upon authentication.
 They could also want to change their music streaming settings.
 Both of these things would be stored in user metadata.
-We stored the variable `“displayName”` in user metadata and allowed the user to update their display name for the purpose of this example.
+We stored the variable `displayName` in user metadata and allowed the user to update their display name for the purpose of this example.

 We used an Auth0 rule to get the `user.user_metadata` in order to show their display name every time the user logs in.